SamWhited/OpenShareLocationPlugin/README.md

 ## Donate

-If you'd like to donate to this project, you can send bitcoin to:
+If you'd like to donate to this project, you can use Flattr:
-`1PYd7Koqd3ucSxKQRZQZRoB3qi7WaAFvL5` or use Flattr:

 [![Flattr this](https://button.flattr.com/flattr-badge-large.png)][flattrthis]